Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

    * - IP address
      - Internet protocol (IP) address of the computer on which the session is conducted.
 May be used by content providers as a means of authentication and authorization and for identifying the institution a user is affiliated with.

-       The identifying network address (typically four 8-bit numbers: aaa.bbb.cc.dd) of the user’s computer or proxy.
+       The identifying network address (typically four 8-bit numbers separated by “.” for IPv4 or eight groups of up to four hexadezimal numbers separated by “:” for IPv6) of the user’s computer or proxy.
      -

    * - IR